The Daughter In Law Cult: Was Your Son Brainwashed Into Family Estrangement?

 As bitter of a pill it is to swallow, in this moment your daughter in law is a gatekeeper to your estranged son, and if you have grandchildren, also to them.
 You must understand that your DIL is in a power position as far as controlling access to them.

-Working with a good family estrangement coach prevents you from internalizing the negativity from your DIL as truth.
+Working with a good family estrangement coach prevents you from internalizing the negativity from your daughter in law as truth.
 It is vital that you come from a place of peace, power and strategy, and you can’t do that if you’re drinking the kool aid she’s pouring out about how you are a toxic person.
 It’s equally important not to barge in like a bull in a china shop and challenge her in ways that pour fuel on the fire.

 3. Remove the evidence.